- Curing method: UV/thermal

 Formulation, coupling-technologies and additives

-In addition to its expertise in polymer and particle production Inkron has developed coupling technologies to ensure the seamless integration of the product components and particle wetting and alike.
-As the binder polymer and its properties are thoroughly known, it is possible to functionalize the filler particles in order to achieve the required compatibility; alternatively the required coupling agents may be added to the polymer to obtain the same results.
+In addition to its expertise in polymer design and production Inkron has developed coupling technologies to ensure the seamless integration of the product components.
+With the binder polymer and its properties thoroughly known, the filler particles are functionalized to achieve the required compatibility; alternatively the required coupling agents may be added to the polymer to obtain the same results.

 The understanding of the polymers and fillers used makes it possible to select the best additives for the formulations according to need.